-The Pune police recorded a charge sheet (November 15, 2018) and another supplementary charge sheet (February 21, 2019).
+Pune police have recorded not one but two charge sheets (dated November 15, 2018, and a supplemental charge sheet) in relation to the same incident (February 21, 2019).
 The arrests that took place happened in a phased manner.

-Many of these activists who are in prison have been there for almost two years without being tried.
+Some of the imprisoned campaigners have been waiting over two years to be tried.
 The men previously accused of starting the violence, Sambhaji Bhide, a former member of the RSS and the founder of Shiv Pratishthan, and Milind Ekbote, president of Dharmaveer Sambhaji Maharaj Pratishthan, were both released without taking any severe measures.

 Ekbote was initially sent behind bars.
 Later, he was freed on bail.
-It is important to note that Bhide was never detained by the police.
+For the record, the police never arrested Bhide.